 Using Table 2, the measurement model's convergent and discriminant validity were assessed.
 The squared correlations among constructs and the AVE for each construct were assessed.
-The results demonstrated that the AVE values were greater than the squared correlations, providing evidence for discriminant validity the measurement model.
-This demonstrates that the model's constructs are distinct and encompass distinct aspects of OWL.
+The results demonstrated that the AVE values were greater than the squared correlations, providing evidence for the discriminant validity of the measurement model.
+This demonstrates that the model's constructs are distinct and encompass distinct aspects of QWL.
 In addition, all AVE values greater than 0.5 indicated convergent validity, indicating that a significant portion of the variance in each construct was explained by its corresponding set of indicators.
-These demonstrate that results the study's measures accurately captured the constructs they were intended to represent, thereby establishing the validity of the measurement model.
+These results demonstrate that the study's measures accurately captured the constructs they were intended to represent, thereby establishing the validity of the measurement model.